 Air conditioners function to provide comfort and eliminate the stresses and discomfort that accompanies warm weather.
-Unfortunately, your air conditioner’s purpose won’t be served if you find your system is leaking.
-If you discover a leak coming from any component of your HVAC system, you may want to consider one of the following culprits.
+Unfortunately, your air conditioning unit’s purpose won’t be served if you find your system is leaking.
+If you discover a leak coming from any component of your AC system, you may want to consider one of the following culprits.

 1. Dirty Air Filter